-Services that are covered for you What you must pay when you get these services services upfront.
-You must submit a reimbursement request to Bright Health.
-For more information on how to submit a reimbursement request, please see Chapter 7. the part of your stay after you are stabilized. \$90 copay for world-wide emergency services, up to a \$50,000 annual benefit limit.
-Wealth and wellness education programs In-Network Includes membership for The Silver&Fit® Exercise \$0 copay and Healthy Aging Program through network fitness centers.
-You have access to one of the following: Out-of-Network \$0 copay A fitness center membership: You can go to a participating Silver&Fit fitness club or exercise center near you that takes part in the program, or A Home Fitness program: You can choose from several home fitness kits if you cannot get to a fitness center or want to work out at home.
+Services that are covered for you What you must pay when you get these services how to submit a reimbursement request, please see Chapter 7. \$90 copay for world-wide emergency services, up to a \$50,000 annual benefit limit.
+Health and wellness education programs In-Network Includes membership for The Silver&Fit® Exercise \$0 copay and Healthy Aging Program through network fitness centers.
+You have access to one of the following: Out-of-Network A fitness center membership: You can go to a participating Silver&Fit fitness club or exercise center near you that takes part in the program, or A Home Fitness program: You can choose from several home fitness kits if you cannot get to a fitness center or want to work out at home.
 You can get up to two kits each benefit year.
-You can also access low-impact Silver&Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); a quarterly newsletter; and web tools.
-The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
+You can also access low-impact Silver&Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); a quarterly newsletter; and web tools. \$0 copay The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
 Silver&Fit is a federally registered trademark of ASH.
 Hearing services In-Network Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$0 copay for each Medicare- covered service.
 Out-of-Network 40% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Additional routine hearing exams In-Network Limited to 1 visit(s) every year \$0 copay
+Additional routine hearing exams In-Network Limited to 1 visit(s) every year \$0 copay Out-of-Network 40% coinsurance